unternet-co/client/kernel/README.md

 Actions are grouped under resources, to support use cases where you might have many actions being authored together.
 This is an emerging pattern with LLM tools (see: MCP, Web Applets).

 Each URI is handled by a `Protocol`, which corresponds to the given URI scheme (e.g. `http`, `mcp`, etc.).
 You can register protocols with `Dispatcher`, then dispatch any action from `Interpreter` and you will get a response object that corresponds to the output of that action.

+## Processes

+A process is an ongoing task that is managed by the `ProcessManager` (or can be managed independently).
+Processes are a bit like resources, in that they can have their own actions & URIs (`process:<pid>`).
+They're also a bit like Processes, in that they can handle actions.